Fixing is good.

-We asked three fixers from our community why they love fixing.
+We asked a few fixers from our community why they love fixing.
 And we made a little film to capture their stories.

-Whatever the reason, we have a bit of thing for people who fix.
-Because when we fix something – especially something we need or care about – we experience a profound sense of achievement, and a renewed attachment to the thing itself.
+Whatever the reason, we have a bit of a thing for people who fix.
+Because when we fix something – especially something we need or care about – we experience a profound sense of achievement and a renewed attachment to the thing itself.

 But don’t take our word for it.